dl90/challenges/networking/network.md

 netstat -r [-n -R -x]
 ```

-varies depending on manufacturer, typically contains
+varies depending on manufacturer, typically contains:

 - destination networks (network identifiers): IP range for remote networks
 - next hop (gateway): IP of network router for destination network
 - total hops (metric): cost used to decide efficiency
 - interface: name or address of the network interface (hardware) to reach the gateway

-routing tables are constantly updated as routers communicate to other routers using routing protocols
+routing tables are dynamically updated as routers communicate to other routers using routing protocols

 ### Interior Gateway Protocol

 Used by routers to exchange info within a single autonomous system (AS),
-which is collection of networks under the control of a single network operator (eg: large organizations, ISP)
+a collection of networks under the control of a single network operator (eg: large organizations, ISP)

 each AS has their own IP address space (block of IPs) and a ASN assigned by IANA <https://www.whatismyip.com/asn/US/>